infumap/infumap/docs/deployment/raspberry-pi.md

 Install prerequisites:

     sudo apt update
+    sudo apt upgrade
-    sudo apt install emacs tmux ufw wireguard
+    sudo apt install tmux ufw wireguard

 Setup firewall:

+    sudo ufw reset
     sudo ufw default deny incoming
     sudo ufw default allow outgoing
-    sudo ufw allow from YOUR_SUBNET to any port 22 proto tcp sudo ufw allow from 10.0.0.0/24 to any port 8000 proto tcp sudo ufw allow from 10.0.0.0/24 to any port 443 proto tcp sudo ufw enable
+    sudo ufw allow 22
+    sudo ufw allow from 10.0.0.0/24 to any port 443 proto tcp sudo ufw start
+    sudo ufw enable

+Note: This assumes you will be setting up your wiregard network interface on 10.0.0.0/24.
+If this clashes with your router, or some other local network configuration, you will need to change accordingly.

+For additional security, you might consider restricting ssh port access to devices on your local router subnet, making `sshd` inaccessible from the internet.
+To do this, use the following rule for port 22 instead:

+    sudo ufw allow from YOUR_LOCAL_SUBNET to any port 22 proto tcp

-Where YOUR_SUBNET is your local subnet in CIDR notation, as determined by your router configuration - e.g. 192.168.0.0/16
+Where YOUR_LOCAL_SUBNET is your local subnet in CIDR notation, as determined by your router configuration - e.g. 192.168.0.0/16

+The tradeoff of course is that there is now no way for you to access your own Infumap installation without being physically present in your home.
+The main implication of this comes if you decide to use an encrypted volume to store your infumap data (which is highly recommended).
+In the event of a power outage, you will need to manually enter your password to re-mount the encrypted volume.
+If you have locked down ssh access, you won't be able to do this remotely.

+Your predicament is not as bad as it first seems though - if you have backups enabled (which you should), you can use the `infumap emergency` command to quickly pull backup information locally and start up a temporary instance - you won't be locked out of access to your information.

-Build infumap from source.
+After setting up the firewall, build infumap from source.

 First install rust: